Alessandrror/alura-challenges-repository/Encrypter/README.md

 # **Text Encrypter**

-*This is a Challenge made by Alura Latam in the program alliance between Oracle and Alura Latam called Oracle ONE (Oracle Next Education).*
+*This is a Challenge made by Alura Latam of the program alliance between Oracle and Alura Latam called Oracle ONE (Oracle Next Education).*

 ## **About the Project**